SteelCompendium/data-gen/Rules/Draw Steel Rules - Linked.md

 #### EVENT ENDING

 If the Director calls the end of combat when a specific objective in an encounter is achieved, the event ending creates a big narrative finish.
-The Director can pick a narrative trigger for an event ending before an encounter begins, or can come up with one on the fly if that makes more sense.
+The Director can pick a narrative trigger for an event ending before an encounter begins, or can come up with one on the [[Fly|fly]] if that makes more sense.

 Event endings can cover big scenarios, such as the characters destroying a dam to unleash a river upon their enemies, or completing a ritual that sends all the demons they've been battling back to the Abyssal Wasteland.
 These endings should be accompanied by vivid visual details.
 For example, if the heroes are battling a necromancer controlling a horde of zombies, the undead might crumble to dust upon the necromancer's defeat.
 Similarly, if the heroes destroy an eldritch machine sapping the land of its natural energy, the shockwave from its destruction could vaporize the cultists trying to protect it.